-Sasha Farber Defends Tonya Harding’s Casting On ‘Dancing With the Stars: Athletes’
+Sasha Farber Defends Tonya Harding’s Casting On ‘Dancing With The Stars: Athletes’

-Tonya Harding knows her past will be a big part of her Dancing With the Stars future.
+Tonya Harding knows her past will be a big part of her Dancing with the Stars future.
 Two decades after her involvement in one of the biggest scandals in Olympics history, the 47-year-old former U.S. figure skater will have a hard time living down her reputation as she competes on the all-athletes edition of the ABC celebrity ballroom competition.

 In 1994, Harding made headlines after her then-husband, Jeff Gillooly, orchestrated an attack on rival skater Nancy Kerrigan at the U.S. Figure Skating Championships.
 Harding was later put on probation, fined, and banned for life from “sanctioned” events by the U.S. Figure Skating Figure Skating Association for her involvement in the scandal.
-Now she’s headed to Dancing With the Stars: Athletes, where spray tans and sequins will once again be a part of her life.
+Now she’s headed to Dancing with the Stars: Athletes, where spray tans and sequins will once again be a part of her life.

-Tonya Harding’s casting on Dancing With the Star has been extremely controversial, but her pro partner Sasha Farber recently took to Instagram to defend ABC’s decision to include her in the 26th season of the TV dancing competition.
+Tonya Harding’s casting on Dancing with the Stars has been extremely controversial, but her pro partner Sasha Farber recently took to Instagram to defend ABC’s decision to include her in the 26th season of the TV dancing competition.

 While Sasha admitted “there are some very strong feelings” from fans about Tonya Harding and her past, he believes people have the ability to change.